 Tips For Your Africa Packing List

 Africa is a huge and vast continent, and naturally, the climate varies a LOT based on the season and location.
 You have probably seen the movies about Africa where people are decked out in khaki, a pith safari hat, and binoculars.
+However, the truth is you probably won’t need any of that gear unless you are in the bush or on safari.
+Don’t worry if that is you – we have safari clothes covered here!

-- Pack light if you plan to backpack as travel days can be long in Africa.
+- Pack light if you plan to backpack, as travel days can be long in Africa.
 You’re more likely to regret packing too much than too little.

 - Mesh/breathable packing cubes help separate damp and dirty clothes from clean ones.